xdmushui/partner-center-sdk/develop/get-prices-for-microsoft-azure.md

 To track usage and help predict your monthly bill and the bills for individual customers, you can combine this Azure Rate Card query to get prices for Microsoft Azure with a request to [Get a customer's utilization records for Azure](get-a-customer-s-utilization-record-for-azure.md).

 Prices differ by market and currency, and this API takes location into consideration.
-By default, it uses your partner profile settings in Partner Center and your browser language, but those are customizable.
+You can customize the currency, region and language returned in the response.
 This is especially relevant if you manage sales in multiple markets from a single, centralized office.
+See [URI parameters](#URI-parameters) for more information.

 ## <span id="Examples"/><span id="examples"><span id="EXAMPLES"/>Examples